Gateway to College Application Process

 Note: If you were in Gateway to College but left the program before completing, see the Appeal page.

-Step 1) Complete the PCC Online Admissions Form
+Step 1) Complete the Portland Community College Online Admissions Form

 - You DO NOT need to complete the college placement test (COMPASS) at this time.
 Students who are accepted into the Gateway to College Program will take the test at a later date.